Telkaoss/YggPocket/README.md

 **1. Ngrok**
 - ✅ Works immediately with Stremio on Android
 - ⚠️ Free plan shows an interstitial warning page that blocks Stremio Web/Desktop (Chromium CORS/X-Frame protections)
-- 🔁 Free plan provides a persistent (random-looking) subdomain tied to your account
+- 🔁 Free plan provides a permanent (random-looking) subdomain tied to your account
-- ✅ Paid custom domain removes the warning page and stays fixed
+- ✅ Paid custom subdomain removes the warning page and stays fixed
 - Configuration:
   1. Go to [Ngrok Dashboard](https://dashboard.ngrok.com/signup) and create free account
   2. Navigate to "Your Authtoken" and copy it